 Hikes at Banias

-There are 4 trails that one can take within the Banias Nature Preserve, three of them 45-minutes long and one of them 90-minutes long.
+There are 4 trails that one can take within the Banias Nature Reserve, three of them 45-minutes long and one of them 90-minutes long.

-Trail 4 – From the Falls Parking Lot to the Banias Waterfalls and back (45 minutes)
+- Fourth Trail – From the Falls Parking Lot to the Banias Waterfalls and back (45 minutes)

-Note: Trail 3 goes from one parking lot to the other so be sure to have a car waiting for you unless you want to walk back another 90 minutes.
+Trail 3 goes from one parking lot to the other, so be sure to have a car waiting for you.
+Unless you want to walk back another 90 minutes.

-To be seen along the trails are places of interest such as the Officer’s Pool – a hot spring built by the Syrians and used by their officers, an ancient Roman bridge, a still-operational flour mill with olive press facilities as well, a hydroelectric station, gates, walls and moats from the Crusader and Mameluke times and an ancient synagogue on the outskirts of the ancient city ruins.
+You can see along the trails are places of interest such as the Officer’s Pool.
+This is a hot spring built by the Syrians and used by their officers.
+Or see an ancient Roman bridge, a still-operational flour mill with olive press facilities as well, a hydroelectric station, gates, walls and moats from the Crusader and Mameluke times.
+There’s even a synagogue on the outskirts of the ancient city ruins.